STANFORD HEALTH CARE

-You have the right to inspect and obtain a paper or electronic copy of health information that the Plan uses to make decisions about you and your coverage, subject to certain limited exceptions.
+You have the right to inspect and obtain a paper or electronic copy of health information that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but may not include some mental health information.
-We reserve the right to charge a fee to cover the cost of providing your health information records to you, and will usually provide you with a copy or summary within 30 days of your request.
-If you have questions about protected health information through an entity such as a health care provider, you will need to contact that entity or provider.
+We reserve the right to charge a fee to cover the cost of providing your health information records to you.

 RIGHT TO AMEND

-If you believe that health information the Plan has on file about you is incorrect or incomplete, you may ask us to amend the health information.
-To request an amendment you must file an appropriate written request.
+If you believe that health information the Hospital has on file about you is incorrect or incomplete, you may ask us to amend the health information.
+To request an amendment you must file an appropriate written request with the Health Information Management Services (HIMS) Department.
 In addition, you must provide a reason that supports your request.
-The Employer can only amend information that we created or that was created on our behalf.
-If your health information is accurate and complete, or if the information was not created by the Employer, we may deny your request to amend.
-If we deny your request, we will reply to you in writing, within 60 days, with our reasons for doing so.
+The Hospital can only amend information that we created or that was created on our behalf.
+If your health information is accurate and complete, or if the information was not created by the Hospital, we may deny your request to amend.
+If we deny your request, we will reply to you in writing with our reasons for doing so.

-Even if we deny your request to amend, you have the right to submit a written addendum to the Plan.
+Even if we deny your request to amend, you have the right to submit a written addendum to the Health Information Management Services (HIMS) Department.
 Addendums may not exceed 250 words for each item or statement in your record you believe is incomplete or incorrect.